Service Alerts!

 A:

-Ridership has declined due to the pandemic as some workers stay home and health fears drive others to different modes.
+During the pandemic, ridership declined as some workers stay home and health fears drive others to different modes.
 Golden Gate Transit has shifted some of its service to align with ridership patterns.
 This has primarily resulted in a reduction in express “commute” services on US 101 that operate express through Marin County and don’t stop at the transit center.
 However, most of the service through the transit center is “regional” or “local” service that has not been affected.
 Transit providers like Marin Transit actually operated more buses through the transit center during the pandemic than before as part of their COVID-19 response protocols, which limited occupancy aboard each bus so that riders can maintain social distancing.
-Marin Transit has the highest ridership recovery of all of the Bay Area transit operators, demonstrating how much the community relies on its services to meet basic needs.
-Prior to the pandemic, the transit center was operating at, or exceeding, capacity during peak times, and is even more strained to handle the bus volumes during the pandemic.
+Marin Transit has the highest ridership recovery of all of the Bay Area transit operators, returning nearly to pre-pandemic levels, demonstrating how much the community relies on its services to meet basic needs.
+Prior to the pandemic, the transit center was operating at, or exceeding, capacity during peak times, and continues to be strained to handle existing bus volumes.

 back to top